(Cholesterol, High; Hypercholesterolemia)

 |Copyright © Nucleus Medical Media, Inc.

-- Balance the amount of calories you are eating with the amount of calories you use through physical activity and basic body functions.
+- Balance the calories you eat with the calories you use through physical activity.
 This will help you reach or maintain a healthy weight.

 Include foods that are